Horrific and unnecessary

 Whilst lead ammunition is now banned for duck shooting in Victoria, it is still used illegally as is reported most years.
 Inexplicably, it is also used legally in other forms of shooting, such as "recreational" shooting of native quail.

 Each ammunition cartridge holds 30-45g of lead.
-Multiply 30g by the average number of 175,000 shot quail each year in Victoria (GMA harvest estimates) and one gets a staggering 5 tonnes of lead potentially pumped into Victorian (including food-producing) environments each season - without even adding in the lead deposited by missed shots.
+Multiply 30g by the average number of 175,000 shot quail each year in Victoria (GMA harvest estimates - although we note the regulator has recently decreased the average to 150,000) and one gets a staggering 5 tonnes of lead potentially pumped into Victorian (including food-producing) environments each season - without even adding in the lead deposited by missed shots.
 Lead is highly toxic to people and animals, even in tiny traces.

 A 2018 CSIRO study was scathing of Australia’s failure to take seriously the risks to humans, animals and the environment from lead ammunition.